Clementine951/ALGOSUP_2022_Project_3_D/Documents/Functionnal.md

 ## B. How it should be

-As it should be able to be used in another program, it should be an API, a Librairy or a Package.&nbsp;
+As it should be able to be used in another program, it should be an API, a Librairy or a Package.

 It should have basic functions to generate sound based on differents options, like possibility to use note or pur frequency to generate a sound.

 &nbsp;